-Interview with Professional Bull Riders Of Australia: Coffee Table Book
+Interview with The Professional Bull Riders Of Australia: Coffee Table Book

 It’s not every day you get to chat some professional sportsmen, let alone two professional bull riders of Australia!
 Hachette has recently published a fabulous coffee table book which showcases some of the top bull riders in Australia along with some fantastic photos, all wrapped up in an embossed hardcover.
 It’s a really wonderful book gift for any lover of bull riding, cowboys, or Australiana!

 You have to take the good with the bad.
 You can’t win them all but as long as you understand where

 you went wrong and try to fix that in your next ride.
 It’s all about learning from your mistakes and